Online Invited Seminar Talk

 Deadly Variation: The Effect of Temperature Variability on Mortality

-On Tuesday, June 30 at 11 a.m.
-(Rostock Time) Isabel Hovdahl, a PhD candidate in Economics at the Norwegian University of Science and Technology (NTNU) gives an Online Lab Talk about the effect of temperature variability on mortality.
+Isabel Hovdahl, a PhD candidate in Economics at the Norwegian University of Science and Technology (NTNU) gave an Online Invited Seminar Talk about the effect of temperature variability on mortality.

 While economists have focused on the effect of mean temperatures on mortality, climate scientists have emphasized that global warming might not only lead to an increase in mean temperatures, but can potentially also affect temperature variability.
 This is the first paper to estimate the causal effect of temperature variability on mortality.
 Using monthly state level data for the US in the period 1969-2004, I offer three main results: (1) Increased monthly temperature variability causes increased mortality, (2) omitting the effect of temperature variability on mortality can severely bias our predictions on the number of temperature-induced fatalities caused by global warming, and (3) adaptation to increased temperature variability is more difficult than adaptation to increased mean temperatures.